tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasCriterion
 - Preferred Label: has Criterion
-- Definition: The Criterion under which a Validation or Issue assesses for data quality.
+- Definition: The bdqffdq:Criterion under which a bdqffdq:Validation or bdqffdq:Issue assesses for data quality.
 - SubClass Of: issueProperty; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:hasCriterion ]
-- Comments: Used to link the derived concept of a Validation to the FundamentalConcept of a Criterion.
+- Comments: Used to link the derived concept of a bdqffdq:Validation to the bdqffdq:FundamentalConcept of a bdqffdq:Criterion.

 ********************